vuetifyjs/vuetify/packages/docs/src/pages/en/components/skeleton-loaders.md

 ## Anatomy

-The `v-skeleton-loader` does not have a default slot so there are no recommended placement of elements.
+The `v-skeleton-loader` has a default slot that is rendered when the component is not in a loading state.

 ![Skeleton loader Anatomy](https://cdn.vuetifyjs.com/docs/images/components-temp/v-skeleton-loader/v-skeleton-loader-anatomy.png)